Table of Contents

 What is a flexible ISA?

-If an ISA is flexible, you can withdraw from your individual savings account (ISA) and still be able to use that portion of your ISA allowance in the same tax year.
+A flexible ISA is an account whereby you can withdraw from your individual savings account (ISA) and still be able to use that portion of your ISA allowance in the same tax year.

 Flexible ISA allowance rules